mika-archived/VRChat-InventorySystem/README.md

 Experimental Unity Project that provides Inventory System in VRChat.

-> NOTE: THIS PROJECT IS EXPERIMENTAL.
+> NOTICE: THIS PROJECT IS EXPERIMENTAL.
 PLEASE USE IT AT YOUR OWN RISK.

 ## Requirements

 - Unity 2018.3 or higher
   - This system used new features in Unity 2018.3.
+- VRChat 2020.1 or higher

+## Note

+This prefab is optimized for [Shapell](https://booth.pm/ja/items/1349366) (and other common humanoid avatars).
+If you want to use a larger/smaller avatar than the common humanoid avatar, change the values to below.

+- `(PrefabRoot)/Inventory/Slot[A]_Inventory` - Scale in Transform
+- `(PrefabRoot)/Inventory/Slot[A]_Inventory/Collider` - Radius Scale in Triggers in Particle System

 ## Known Bugs